citp/privacy-policy-historical/f/fa/fas/fashionbeans.com.md

 If you are aged 16 or under, please get your parent/guardian’s permission before you provide any personal information to FashionBeans.com.
 Users without this consent are not allowed to provide us with personal information.

-##### Cookies
+### Cookies

-A cookie is a small amount of data, which often includes a unique identifier that is sent to your computer or mobile phone (referred to here as a “device”) browser from a website’s computer and is stored on your device’s hard drive.
+A cookie is a small amount of data, which often includes a unique identifier that is sent to your computer, tablet or mobile phone (referred to here as a “device”) browser from a website’s computer and is stored on your device’s hard drive.
 Each website can send its own cookie to your browser if your browser’s preferences allow it, but (to protect your privacy) your browser only permits a website to access the cookies it has already sent to you, not the cookies sent to you by other websites.
 Many websites do this whenever a user visits their website in order to track online traffic flows.
 You can find out more about the way cookies work on <http://www.aboutcookies.org/>.

 FashionBeans.com uses cookies for a number of purposes, for instance to enable us to simplify the logging on process for registered users, to help ensure the security and authenticity of registered users, to track affiliate sales, to serve the correct advertising to visitors and to monitor traffic.